kennykthoang/HCL-Training/HCL-Phase3-Projects/UserManager/README.md

 #### JSP Pages

-Here is a potential list of JSPs for the project. (feel free to modify)
+Here is a list of JSPs for the project.

  * Index
  * Query User By ID
  * Error for Invalid User Id
  * Edit form for User
  * Confirmation JSP
+ * List of users

  ## Suggested SQL